PBCAR/PurchaseTasks/README.md

 ii) 'heatmap.pvalues.csv' - A file of the p.values for each variable pair

 iii) 'corr.pair.numbers.csv' - A file of the number of pairwise complete observations

+# Purchase Task Report

+This script uses Rmarkdown to produce a PDF report of the data processed